uaraven/stubborn/README.md

 If method is not matched by any rules its body will be replaced with `return null;` for all methods which return objects and with `return 0;` for all methods which return numbers.

+If no matching rules are supplied the default one will be used.
+It is actually the one shown in the example above.
+All methods which return `java.lang.String` will return empty string, other methods will be stubbed with default value (i.e. zero, null or false).

 There are several more command-line parameters which affect how resulting classes are generated:

 * `--strip-non-public` will remove all non-public methods and fields from the resulting class